java2509/Kickstarter_Analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

    1.)
 Successful campaigns based on Geograhic regions.
+   2.)
+Graphs of how other parent categories fared.